mmfallacy/bountiful/README.md

 At Bountiful, we turn this concept on its head.
 It is now up to the user to post a public listing that expresses their _request_ for a specific product.
 By inverting this fundamental interaction, the sellers must now compete against each other by directly _offering_ the best deals to the user.

 For instance, let us suppose a certain user "Juan dela Cruz".
 Juan is looking for a pair of black sneakers.
 In a traditional e-commerce platform, Juan would have to manually search the platform's database for the best deal.
 At Bountiful, Juan would only need to post a listing.
 Juan would provide the appropriate images, descriptions, and budget range for his requested product.
 After this point, the sellers at the platform would compete to offer Juan the best deals.
-This is analogous to an auction bidding.
+This is analogous to bounties and auction biddings.
 Once Juan is happy with a deal, he would mark his listing as "done".

 > **DISCLAIMER:** Messengers and communication channels are beyond the scope of this application.
 This is why all users must provide their contact details in their respective profiles.